Watch our latest webinar: 'Auction Ready: Finance & Strategy for Landlords in 2025'. Watch online here!

 Speak to one of our expert mortgage brokers to discuss which rate is best for you.

-What fees will I pay with on my home purchase?
+What fees will I pay on my home purchase?

 There are a number of fees and charges to be aware of when you come to your home purchase.
 You may choose to add these fees to your loan, but remember you will then need to pay interest on this for the length of the mortgage.